starmode-base/neon-testing/README.md

 This works because Vitest runs test files in parallel, but tests within each test file run one at a time.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing

 Contributions are welcome!
 Please open issues or pull requests on [GitHub](https://github.com/starmode-base/neon-testing/pulls).

-## Support

-For questions or support, open an issue on [GitHub](https://github.com/starmode-base/neon-testing/issues).

-## Commercial support
+## License

-Need professional help with database testing, AI integration, or modern web development?
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+If you find this project helpful, consider giving it a ⭐️ on [GitHub](https://github.com/starmode-base/neon-testing)

+## Need expert help?

+I take on a few consulting projects each year where I can build, unblock, and ship.

-**[STΛR MODΞ](https://www.starmode.dev/)** - I run this AI development studio with data scientist and ML/AI expert Spencer Smith.
-We specialize in building AI-first applications, advanced AI workflows, and agentic networks.
-We help companies build reliable AI solutions.
+[STΛR MODΞ](https://www.starmode.dev/) — The AI development studio I run with AI/ML expert and data scientist Spencer Smith.
+We help companies build accurate AI solutions: AI-first apps, advanced workflows, and agentic systems.

-**[Mikael Lirbank](https://www.lirbank.com/)** - My individual consulting practice for web application development, test automation, code quality, and technical architecture.
+[Mikael Lirbank](https://www.lirbank.com/) — My solo practice, focused on web app development, test automation, code quality, and technical architecture.
+I'm around, friendly, and happy to help with the hard stuff.